 - Office hours: Sundays to Thursdays, 9 a.m. to 4 p.m.

-How to Renew a Philippine Passport in Hong Kong: 3 Steps.
+Philippine Passport Renewal in Hong Kong: 2 Ways.

 The Consulate encourages Filipino residents in Hong Kong to renew their passport at least eight months before travel date or at least five months before their Hong Kong work visa expires.

 As of 2021, there are two ways2 you can renew your Philippine passport while in Hong Kong: